Preparation and Collection of Accepted and Non-accepted items

 You can help collection crews by preparing the recyclable materials before putting them in your recycling container.
 General guidelines include:

-- Lightly rinse glass, metal and plastic containers.
+- Lightly rinse jars, bottles and tubs.

 - Close lids on recycle carts to avoid littering.